Introduction

 - On the member’s PCS authorization/order effective date then being used for HHG transportation or

-- Before reversion, whichever is greater.
+- Before reversion, whichever allowance is greater.

-NOTE 4: A member selected as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, Sergeant Major of the Army, Chief Master Sergeant of the Air Force, Master Chief Petty Officer of the Navy, Sergeant Major of the Marine Corps, or Master Chief Petty Officer of the Coast Guard is authorized a weight allowance of:
+NOTE 4: A member selected as Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, Sergeant Major of the Army, Chief Master Sergeant of the Air Force, Master Chief Petty Officer of the Navy, Sergeant Major of the Marine Corps or Master Chief Petty Officer of the Coast Guard is authorized a weight allowance of:

 - 17,000 pounds with dependents or